 Fireworks are often used to celebrate special events or times of the year.
-In the UK, Fireworks are most commonly used around Bonfire Night on the 5th of November.
+In the UK, Fireworks are most commonly used around Bonfire Night on November 5th.

-There’s a lot of interesting science in a firework.
-It has to be propelled high into the air, burst the outer casing at the correct altitude and then create the colourful explosion and noise people like to see.
+There's a lot of interesting science in fireworks.
+They have to be propelled high into the air, burst the outer casing at the correct altitude and then create the colourful explosions and noises people like to see.

 Most fireworks consist of an outer shell in a tube-like shape made from paper or plastic.
 The casing holds the different chemicals needed to create the firework effect.

-Fireworks are launched by lighting a fuse underneath that ignites a lift charge, creating hot gases which propel the firework into the air.
+Fireworks are launched by lighting a fuse underneath, which ignites a lift charge.
+The charge creates hot gases that propel the fireworks into the air.

 When the firework reaches the desired height, the shell bursts open, and the firework effect is seen.
 Each colourful spark or star in a firework is created by small explosive pellets of various chemical compounds, which produce a bright, colourful effect when ignited.